 9) Hear some Music

 Sligo has more music than you could possibly wish for, but it’s often hard to uncover.
 There is great Trad/folk in pubs like McGlynn’s (called “Dudes” locally- the Dude himself plays on Sunday nights), Foley’s (very knowledgeable owners and tons of regular old school sessions), and Shoot the Crows.
-There’s lots of great Jazz – often in the Factory or Tobergal Lane, top classical music, more experimental and electronica in The Model and touring gigs in Barry’s of Grange (guitar a speciality), and McGarrigles in Sligo town.
+There’s lots of great Jazz – often in the Factory or The Harp, top classical music, more contemporary music in The Model and touring gigs in Barry’s of Grange (guitar a speciality), and McGarrigles in Sligo town.
 Check Sligo Events for listings.
+Sligo Live takes place every October bank holiday weekend and has both big names and local musicians on the bill.
+Sligo is also going to host the Fleadh Ceoil (HUGE Irish traditional festival) in 2014 and 2015.

 10) Find the Horseshoe